 “Religion is the sigh of the oppressed creature, the heart of a heartless world, and the soul of soulless conditions.
 It is the opium of the people.”
 Karl Marx

 I am a Christian and a fiscal conservative, independent thinker.
-However, in these tumultuous times, I find it increasingly challenging to express my worldview openly to some of my friends and associates without being shamed by some for my conservative perspective.
-It’s gotten worse recently I started experiencing disdainful scorn and self-righteous indignation.
+However, in these tumultuous times, I find it increasingly challenging to express my worldview openly to some of my friends and associates without being shamed or ridiculed by some for my personal perspective.
+It’s gotten worse recently, I started experiencing disdainful scorn and self-righteous indignation.
 As a Christian, I am mocked for being foolish and stupid.
-As a conservative, I am chastise and rebuked for my views on limited government, free market economics, poverty theory and social policy.
+As a conservative educator, I am chastise and rebuked for my views on limited government, free market economics, poverty theory and social policy.
 Have you noticed that thinking critically and having an honest alternative perspective is considered “offensive” and not tolerated by some people?
-Forget about tolerance, that’s a liberal oxymoron.
+Forget about tolerance, that’s an oxymoron.
 I don’t want to be merely tolerated.
-I want to be understood.
+I want to be understood and respected.
 Have you too felt shunned either in face-to-face encounters or on social media?
 I believe that we are missing an opportunity to experience community and the goodness that comes from developing intellectually and growing emotionally and spiritually through listening to each other and not talking over one another.
-This is the meaning of learning.
-We need each other.
-My liberal friends have drunk the kool aid of moral relativism where there is no truth, only different perspectives, yet, ironically, they cannot tolerate diverse worldviews or perspectives.
+Understanding alternative perspectives is the foundation for research methods and learning.
+To achieve this, we need to become truth seekers.
+Yet, some of my friends and colleagues have drunk the kool aid of moral relativism where there is no truth.
+Ironically, they cannot tolerate diverse worldviews nor respect alternative perspectives.
+They choose to live in the echo chamber of their own group think.
+This is not only boring, it’s dangerous.

 How did we get here?